tetrateio/banyandb-test/README.md

 `/infra` contains terraform scripts for creating the infrastructure for testing banyandb on AWS.

-`/infra/eks-es` provisions an EKS cluster with a node group and an Elasticsearch cluster.
-The Elasticsearch cluster is the baseline to compare with banyandb.
+`/infra/base` provisions an EKS cluster with a node group and an Elasticsearch or BanyanDB cluster.

+`/infra/addons` provisions additional resources such as a Istio, OAP, and Prometheus to EKS.